-Transient depression (baby blues) is very common during the first week after delivery.
+Transient depressive symptoms (baby blues) are very common during the first week after delivery.
 Symptoms (eg, mood swings, irritability, anxiety, difficulty concentrating, insomnia, crying spells) are typically mild and usually subside by 7 to 10 days.

 Physicians should ask women about symptoms of depression before and after delivery and should be alert to recognizing symptoms of depression, which may resemble the normal effects of new motherhood (eg, fatigue, difficulty concentrating).
 They should also advise women to contact them if depressive symptoms continue for > 2 weeks or interfere with daily activities or if women have suicidal or homicidal thoughts.
-In such cases, postpartum depression Postpartum Depression Postpartum depression is depressive symptoms that last > 2 weeks after delivery and that interfere with activities of daily living.
-Postpartum depression occurs in 10 to 15% of women after delivery... read more or another mental disorder may be present.
+In such cases, postpartum depression Postpartum Depression Postpartum depression is depressive symptoms that last > 2 weeks after delivery and meet criteria for major depression.
+Postpartum depression occurs in 10 to 15% of women after delivery.
+Although... read more or another mental disorder may be present.
 During the comprehensive postpartum visit, all women should be screened for postpartum mood and anxiety disorders using a validated tool (3 Initial management references Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum... read more ).

 A preexisting mental disorder, including prior postpartum depression, is likely to recur or worsen during the puerperium, so affected women should be monitored closely.

-The woman and infant can be discharged within 24 to 48 hours postpartum; many family-centered obstetric units discharge them as early as 6 hours postpartum if major anesthesia was not used and no complications occurred.
+The woman and infant may be discharged within 24 to 48 hours postpartum; some obstetric units discharge them as early as 6 hours postpartum if major anesthesia was not used and no complications occurred.

-Serious problems are rare, but a home visit, office visit, or phone call within 24 to 48 hours is necessary.
-A routine postpartum visit is usually scheduled at 6 weeks for women with an uncomplicated vaginal delivery.
+Serious problems are rare, but a home visit, office visit, or phone call within 24 to 48 hours helps screen for complications.
+A routine postpartum visit is usually scheduled at 3 to 8 weeks for women with an uncomplicated vaginal delivery.
 If delivery was cesarean or if other complications occurred, follow-up may be scheduled sooner.

 Normal activities may be resumed as soon as the woman feels ready.

-Intercourse after vaginal delivery may be resumed as soon as desired and comfortable; however, a laceration or episiotomy repair must be allowed to heal first.
-Intercourse after cesarean delivery should be delayed until the surgical wound has healed.
+Sexual activity after vaginal delivery may be resumed as soon as desired and comfortable; however, a laceration or episiotomy repair must be allowed to heal first.
+Sexual activity after cesarean delivery should be delayed until the surgical wound has healed.